Standard letter grades

 BI 231 and WR 065 or higher.

-This is an introduction to the science of human movement (kinesiology).
-The class explores the anatomical elements such as muscle action and joint structure and function involved in the gross motor movement.
-Major emphasis will be on structural anatomy, primary movers of each joint, and muscle utilization for specific sport actions.
+Introduces the science of human movement (kinesiology).
+Explores the anatomical elements, such as muscle action and joint structure and function involved in the gross motor movement.
+Emphasizes structural anatomy, primary movers of each joint, and muscle utilization for specific sport actions.

 2. Identify all human bones and bony landmarks that serve as origins or insertions for locomotive skeletal muscles.

 3. Demonstrate fluency in anatomical descriptive and directional terminology.